Hillslope Erosion Project

 Focus

-The Hillslope Erosion Project will focus on areas in northern Tasmania with intensive cropping enterprises and high susceptibility to hillslope erosion such as Deloraine and Scottsdale.
-Trial sites will be established over the duration of the project period to investigate the cost-benefit ratio of different hillslope erosion mitigation techniques.
+The Hillslope Erosion Project focused on areas in northern Tasmania with intensive cropping enterprises and high susceptibility to hillslope erosion including Deloraine and Scottsdale.
+Trial sites were established over the duration of the project period to investigate the cost-benefit ratio of different hillslope erosion mitigation techniques.

 “Any cover is better than no cover at all.
 You need to think of these techniques as a form of insurance, because it’s worth your time and the cost involved to protect your most valuable asset.”